What is the GMAT? Why should I take it?

 How does the GMAT work?

-The verbal and quantitive sections are 30 minutes each.
-These two sections consist solely of multiple-choice questions, which are computer adaptive, meaning if a test-taker gets one question right, the next question will be more difficult.
+In total the GMAT takes just under 3.5 hours to complete, including two optional breaks.
+The integrated reasoning section and analytical writing components last 75 minutes.
+The verbal and quantitative sections are 30 minutes each.
+These two sections consist solely of multiple-choice questions, which are computer adaptive, meaning the test tailors itself in real time to your ability level.
+So if you get one question right, the next question will usually be more difficult.

 How is the GMAT scored?

-After test-takers complete the GMAT, they will be given a score between 200 and 800, which is based on scoring on the verbal and quantitative portions of the test.
-The analytical writing and integrated reasoning sections are graded separately, on scales of 1-6 and 1-8, respectively.
+After test-takers complete the GMAT, they will be given a score of between 200 and 800, which is based on their performance in the verbal and quantitative portions of the test.
+The analytical writing and integrated reasoning sections are graded separately, on a scale of 1-6 and 1-8, respectively.

 What GMAT score do I need to get into an MBA program?

 It depends.
-Some MBA programs have minimum score requirements.
+Some MBA programs have minimum score requirements, which they publish.
 Also, many business schools will provide information, such as the median GMAT score of accepted students, from which you can determine your competitiveness.
 You can find some of this information on individual business school profiles at FIND MBA.

 Are there alternatives to the GMAT for MBA admission?